Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194) adds over 250+ fully voiced NPCs, 25+ followers, 15+ marriage NPCs, and 50+ quests.
 - [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461) is a fully voiced khajiit adventuring companion with over 7000 lines of unique dialogue - much of it about you.
 He'll level alongside you and avoid most traps.
 If you're sneaking he won't chatter and he'll whisper if you talk to him.
 He can run out of arrows.
 He's highly skilled in archery, one-handed, and sneak.
 He is also my favorite follower.
 You can find him in the Riften prison.
 - [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035) is a fully voiced Imperial follower with over 5000 lines of immersive, lore-friendly dialogue.
 Though he arrives in Skyrim as a cowardly scholar, he'll gradually gain strength and confidence by your side until he grows into a hero in his own right.
 You can find him at the Dead Man's Drink Inn in Falkreath.
+- [Kaidan](https://www.nexusmods.com/skyrimspecialedition/mods/19075) is a romantic follower featuring over 1200 lines of dialogue, custom home, and mini quests.
+You can begin looking for him by asking Orgnar at the Sleeping Giant Inn in Whiterun if anything interesting is happening in town.
 - [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) is a traditionalist Wood Elf archer, and my second-favorite follower.
 You can find her house somewhere in the Falkreath pine forest.
 - [Remiel](https://www.nexusmods.com/skyrimspecialedition/mods/51874) is a Breton engineer who will accompany you in your travels.
 She's travelled from Wayrest to explore Dwemer ruins in Skyrim, but she needs your help.
 While she's not much of a fighter, she boasts a knack for machinery and will reprogram a dwemer spider to fight alongside you both.
 You can find her at the Silver-Blood Inn in Markarth
 - [Xelzaz](https://www.nexusmods.com/skyrimspecialedition/mods/62893) is a custom fully voiced Argonian lawman of House Telvanni with ~4150 lines.
 He is on his way to Rivenspire in High Rock, having traveled all the way from Port Telvannis in Morrowind.
 Xelzaz has just arrived in Skyrim and is looking for a traveling companion.
 In return he will keep you company, cook you warm meals and brew powerful potions.
 You can start looking for him by finding a note on the wall in the Bee and Bard Inn in Riften.